2015 Indiana State Sycamores football team

-The 2015 Indiana State Sycamores football team represented Indiana State University in the 2015 NCAA Division I FCS football season.
-They were led by third-year head coach Mike Sanford and played their home games at Memorial Stadium.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 5–6, 3–5 in MVFC play to finish in a three-way tie for sixth place.
+The 2015 Indiana State Sycamores football team represented Indiana State University as a member of the Missouri Valley Football Conference (MVFC) during the 2015 NCAA Division I FCS football season.
+Led by third-year head coach Mike Sanford Sr., the Sycamores compiled an overall record of 5–6 with a mark of 3–5 in conference play, placing in a three-way tie for sixth in the MVFC.
+Indiana State played home games at Memorial Stadium in Terre Haute, Indiana.